Investigators trying to ID little girl dumped near Waycross amongst the trash in 1988

 “He started looking at the cabinet and realized there were human remains inside it and called the Ware County Sheriff’s Office,” explains SAC Seacrist, now working the case.

-He says deputies responded and found the skeletal remains of a little girl, believed to be between 3 and 5 years old inside a duffle bag, inside a suitcase, in a TV cabinet.
+He says deputies responded and found the skeletal remains of a little girl, believed to be between 3 and 5 years old inside a duffle bag, inside a suitcase, in the TV cabinet.

 It's believed the little girl had been dead two to three months before she was found.
 She is believed to be Black and was found in a white knit pullover shirt with a red pony emblem on the upper left chest, white thermal pajama bottoms with maroon trim and a disposable diaper.
 A search of the area began, but with it being an illegal dump site, it made it more challenging.